-As a result of milk disposal there may be odour issues for neighbouring properties and we ask for the public's understanding as the flood water recedes and roads are reopened.
+As a result of milk spraying there may be odour issues for neighbouring properties and we ask for the public's understanding as gas is restored.
 Farmers should be diluting the milk at a ratio of 1:10 when discharging it onto land, as this helps reduce any possible effects to pasture, and also minimise any odour production.
 After irrigating the diluted milk, clean water should be flushed through the system, again to help minimise odour.

 "This is an emergency situation so hopefully people can be tolerant of the temporary odour as they can be assured this is the best option to protect the environment," Mr Zaman said.

 - Irrigation of waste milk to land is the preferred option of disposal